Larry Harrison (basketball)

-Larry Harrison (born February 28, 1955) is an American basketball coach who parted ways after 15 1/2 years 01/12/2023 as associate head coach to Bob Huggins at West Virginia University.
+Larry Harrison (born February 28, 1955) is an American basketball coach who spent 15 seasons from 2007 to 2023 as associate head coach to Bob Huggins at West Virginia University.
 Harrison was formerly the head men's basketball coach at the University of Hartford.
 He resigned at the end of the 2006, after a season in which he was named America East Conference Coach of the Year.
-He had been with the Mountaineers since 2007.